-Restaurant deliveries, including DoorDash or similar, are not to be delivered on campus.
+Restaurant deliveries, including DoorDash or similar, are not to be delivered on campus, no matter if ordered by parent or student.

 Dress Code

 AUHSD believes that students should be given as much choice as possible in how they dress for school.
 We believe students should be comfortable at school and be allowed to express themselves; however we do believe that students should dress safely and appropriately for an academic setting.